FLO-2DSoftware/qgis-flo-2d-plugin/docs/user/source/widgets/grid-tools/Sample Roughness.rst

 Troubleshooting
 ----------------

-1. The Roughness layer must be a polygon layer.
+1. The Roughness layer must be a polygon layer for this tool.
-   It is usually a shapefile.

 2. The layer
    CRS must match the project CRS.